Top 5 Countries to Study Renewable Energy | Best Universities for Green & Sustainable Energy

 Job opportunities are also very good for skilled professionals working within a grid connection, overhead line engineering, and energy regulation policies.
 So, apart from technical areas, you can also go for subjects like MSc Carbon Finance or Economics & Energy Policy.
 Have a look at the Shortage Occupation List in the UK.

-The education and research in the field of renewables are world-class in the UK.
+Education and research in the field of renewables are world-class in the UK.
 So, if you are specifically looking for top quality education, you can definitely consider UK.
 Besides, UK degrees are highly recognized.
 So, even if you have to come back to the UK, that shouldn’t be a big problem.
 In terms of jobs within the renewable sector, India comes within the top 5 countries.

 Top Universities for Renewable/Sustainable Energy in the UK